Hybrid immediate-mode framework — no virtual DOM, no diffing. GPU-accelerated via Metal, OpenGL, and WebGPU. 50+ widgets, 6 companion libraries.

 Deep capabilities across rendering, widgets, text, and developer tooling

 Metal on macOS.
 OpenGL on Linux and Windows.
-WebGL in the browser.
+WebGPU in the browser.
 Every frame, a single pass sizes, positions, and renders the entire widget tree — no virtual DOM, no diffing overhead, no hidden layout passes.

 Buttons, inputs, sliders, tables, trees, tabs, menus, dialogs, toasts, breadcrumbs — every widget follows the same config-struct pattern.
 DataGrid with built-in virtualization, sorting, grouping, inline editing, and CSV/TSV/XLSX/PDF export.